pyOpenSci/software-submission/README.md

 ## Need help?
 Have questions?
-If you need help with Python packaging, have questions about our review process, or just want to reach out, we encourage you to [post on our discourse forum](https://pyopensci.discourse.group/c/coding-help/10).
-We love to hear from the community.
+If you need help with Python packaging, have questions about our review process, or just want to reach out, we encourage you to [post on our GitHub Discussions](https://github.com/orgs/pyOpenSci/discussions).
+We love to hear from the community!

 ## 👥 Our community 👥
 Our community is growing.